cocos3d/cocos3d/README.md

 for adding a static library to your app project are available through Apple's documentation, or can be found by searching the web.
 You can also reference how these static libraries have been added to the demo apps, also available in the `Projects` folder in the cocos3d distribution.

+When adding cocos3d files to your project, either as a static library, or as individual files, be aware that, to ensure the highest performance, the cocos3d libraries do not use Automatic Reference Counting (ARC).
+However, you can seamlessly use the cocos3d library within an ARC-enabled application.
+The cocos3d static library project provided with the cocos3d distribution is already configured to bypass ARC, and you can simply include this static library project as subproject to your application project, regardless of whether your application uses ARC or Manual Reference Counting (MRC).

 Like any static library, the compiled cocos3d static library includes only executable code, and does not include the standard cocos3d GLSL shader files.
 If you use the cocos3d static library in your